 Treatment of Pregnant Women — When treating pregnant women with fluoxetine, the physician should carefully consider the potential risks and potential benefits of treatment.
 Neonates exposed to SSRIs or SNRIs late in the third trimester have developed complications requiring prolonged hospitalization, respiratory support, and tube feeding [see Use in Specific Populations (8.1)].

-Geriatric — A lower or less frequent dosage should be considered for the elderly [see Use in Specific Populations (8.5)].
+Geriatric — Consider a lower or less frequent dosage for the elderly [see Use in Specific Populations (8.5)].

 Discontinuation of Treatment

 Symptoms associated with discontinuation of fluoxetine, SNRIs, and SSRIs, have been reported [see Warnings andPrecautions (5.15)].